sekyondaMeta/helion/README.md

 ## Linting

-We use `pre-commit` to run ruff, pyright, and other checks automatically.
+We use `pre-commit` to run ruff, pyrefly, and other checks automatically.

 – One-time setup (installs the git hook):
 ```bash